alterNERDtive/VaultHunters-tweaks/README.md

 ### Fortune and Vault Ores

-* Removed Vein Miner: Fortune.
+* ~~Removed Vein Miner: Fortune.~~ Gone from the default pack.
 * Removed the chance to roll 0 on breaking Vault Ores.

-This should make the other Vein Miner specs (or unspecced!) more useful.
-It also removes the unfun mechanic of getting 0 off an ore.
+~~This should make the other Vein Miner specs (or unspecced!) more useful.~~ This removes the unfun mechanic of getting 0 off an ore.

-The end result should be getting roughly the same amount of gems with Fortune 3 that you got before with Fortune 4, and a significant increase if using lower levels of Fortune or none at all.
+Still trying to find a way to make Fortune 3 act as Fortune 5.
+Moving Fortune to Expertise is even _worse_ than tying it to Vein Miner, IMO.
+I recommend just giving yourself 2 extra expertise points in the meantime.

 ### Gear Crafting